-The following table provides summary financial and operating data for each of the fiscal years in the five-year period ended February 3, 2007, including: (a) our statement of income data for each such period, (b) additional operating data for each such period and (c) our balance sheet data as of February 3, 2007.
-The statement of income data for fiscal 2006, fiscal 2005 and fiscal 2004 and our balance sheet data as of February 3, 2007 are derived from our financial statements that have been audited by KPMG LLP, an independent registered public accounting firm, and are incorporated by reference into this prospectus supplement.
-The statement of income data for fiscal 2003 and fiscal 2002 are derived from our audited financial statements that are not incorporated by reference into this prospectus supplement.
-The summary financial and operating data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, the sections of this prospectus supplement entitled "Selected Financial and Operating Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes which are incorporated by reference into this prospectus supplement.
-Historical results are not necessarily indicative of results to be expected for any future period.
+The following table provides summary financial and operating data for each of the fiscal years in the five-year period ended February 3, 2007 and for the thirteen weeks ended May 5, 2007 and April 29, 2006, including: (a) our statement of income data for each such period, (b) additional operating data for each such period and (c) our balance sheet data as of May 5, 2007.
+The statement of income data for fiscal 2006, fiscal 2005 and fiscal 2004 are derived from our financial statements that have been audited by KPMG LLP, an independent registered public accounting firm, and are incorporated by reference into this prospectus supplement.
+The statement of income data for fiscal 2002 are derived from our audited financial statements that are not incorporated by reference into this prospectus supplement.
+The statement of income data for the thirteen weeks ended May 5, 2007 and April 29, 2006 and the balance sheet data as of May 5, 2007 are derived from our unaudited condensed interim financial statements that are incorporated by reference into this prospectus supplement.
+The unaudited condensed financial statements for the thirteen weeks ended May 5, 2007 and April 29, 2006 have been prepared on the same basis as our audited financial statements and include, in the opinion of management, all adjustments, consisting of normal recurring accruals that management considers necessary for a fair presentation of the financial information set forth in those statements.
+Results of operations for the interim periods are not necessarily indicative of the results that might be expected for any other interim period or for an entire period.
+The summary financial and operating data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, the sections of this prospectus supplement entitled "Selected Financial and Operating Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes which are incorporat